googleapis/google-cloud-cpp/google/cloud/dlp/README.md

-This directory contains an idiomatic C++ client library for the [Cloud Data Loss Prevention (DLP) API][cloud-service-docs], a service that orovides methods for detection, risk analysis, and de-identification of privacy-sensitive fragments in text, images, and Google Cloud Platform storage repositories.
+This directory contains an idiomatic C++ client library for the [Cloud Data Loss Prevention (DLP) API][cloud-service-docs], a service that provides methods for detection, risk analysis, and de-identification of privacy-sensitive fragments in text, images, and Google Cloud Platform storage repositories.